The PTK Conference

 I could tell she didn’t want to say that.
 She had spoken about her love of journalism in her speech, and that ever since she was a little girl, she knew she wanted to be a journalist.
 She was just stating the facts and being honest about a field she herself had left.
 But I needed to know more.
 So as soon as the speech ended, I found her and asked for an interview.
 She agreed and our conversation at a table in the hotel’s lobby is the meat of what I would like to talk about today.

-Who is Stephanie Hoffman?
+Who is Stefanie Hoffman?

-Stephanie let me know that she started out by getting her bachelor’s degree in English, and after working for a few small papers, she went to grad school and got a masters degree in literary nonfiction where she really learned the craft of storytelling.
+Stefanie let me know that she started out by getting her bachelor’s degree in English, and after working for a few small papers, she went to grad school and got a masters degree in literary nonfiction where she really learned the craft of storytelling.

-After graduating, she got a job at the Half Moon Bay Review in San Francisco, and then moved on to work as a writer at a travel magazine, which she wasn’t fond of because of the commercialization and lack of creative input.
+After graduating, she got a job at the Half Moon Bay Review California near San Francisco, and then moved on to work as a writer at a travel magazine, which she wasn’t fond of because of the commercialization and lack of creative input.
 Next, she got hired as a tech journalist where she spent most of her journalism career.
 She said she loved the exciting and ever-changing environment of reporting on data breaches and interviewing executives, but it still wasn’t a career that drove her.

 Advice to Student Journalists

-Moving on to what Stephanie thinks about being a journalist in our current day and age, I was told that you need to keep your options open.
+Moving on to what Stefanie thinks about being a journalist in our current day and age, I was told that you need to keep your options open.
 She explained that journalism is a hard way of making a living for people who have been in the field for a long time, and even harder for somehow just starting out.

 But difficulties and challenges are not a condemnation of the field.
 While she warns those wanting to get into journalism that it might be a bit of a struggle, she encourages them to never stop writing.
 Join communities of writers and authors.
 Make connections and take internships that come your way.
 Pitch freelance work to publications and papers and keep building your portfolio.
 “While you will not be getting paid what you are worth at first, prove that you should be,” she stated.